Advisory board members

 Beckett has served on a number of policy committees and panels in Washington state, King County and the Puget Sound region.
 His successful track record with issues management crosses a broad range of industries, including international trade, aerospace and maritime, natural resources, economic development and clean energy.

-He has a Master of Business Administration and bachelor’s degree in political science from the University of Washington.
+He has a Master of Business Administration and a bachelor’s degree in political science from the University of Washington.

 Linda McCrea was appointed Director of Utilities in December 2017 to serve during the selection period of a new director.
 She is Tacoma Public Utilities’ first female director.
 McCrea retired from Tacoma Public Utilities in March 2017 after a notable 37-year career with Tacoma Water, where she had been Superintendent since 2010.

 Linda started her career with Tacoma Public Utilities in 1980 after graduating from the University of Washington with a Bachelor of Science in Civil Engineering.
 Over the next 13 years, she advanced through engineering positions in Tacoma Water’s distribution section, and in 1993 she was appointed water distribution manager.
-Her accomplishments include establishing preventive maintenance programs and renewal and replacement programs for the distribution system, along with successful acquisition of multiple small water systems into the Tacoma system.
+Her accomplishments include establishing preventive maintenance programs and renewal and replacement programs for the distribution system, along with the successful acquisition of multiple small water systems into the Tacoma system.
 She was an early proponent of addressing aging infrastructure issues through asset management, benchmarking and coordination of infrastructure projects to minimize costs and community disruptions.
 She has been active and impactful in several water industry organizations, including chairing the Washington Water Utility Council; active in the Pacific Northwest Section of American Water Works Association, a member of the national American Water Works Association, Water Utility Council, and as co-chair of the Utility Management Committee for Association of Metropolitan Water Agencies.

 Anne Clark Bartlett